Keep each bidding test simple and only change one variable at a time

 Choose the largest campaign that you’re comfortable experimenting with

-Aim for campaigns and experiment splits that will provide you with at least 30 conversions in the last 30 days.
+- Aim for campaigns and experiment splits that would provide you with at least 30 conversions in the last 30 days.
 For the campaign that you're testing, multiply your experiment split by the conversion volume of the campaign and make sure that you get 30 conversions.
 For example, if you are only going to put 10% of campaign traffic in your experiment, you'll want a campaign that generates 300 conversions per month.
 An experiment with a 50% split, by contrast, would only need 60 conversions.

 Start with targets that align with your historical CPA or ROAS

 When you start your test, use your historical average CPA for that campaign as your performance target.
 This gives you the best possible comparison in performance with your current bidding strategy.
-You’ll have more confidence in your results.

 Consider the conversion delay while assessing performance.
 You’ll want to remove those delays from your analysis.
 As an example, if it typically takes seven days for users to convert after an ad click, do not include the most recent week of performance when evaluating tests.
 Your data will still be missing conversion data from those seven days.